usethesource/rascal-website/courses/Recipes/Languages/Exp/Abstract/Abstract.md

 In this example we use this mechanism to define separate functions for each case in the abstract syntax.

-<1> Defines the case for evaluating integer constants: they evaluate to themselves.
+<1> Defines the case for evaluating integer constants: They evaluate to themselves.
-<2> Defines the case for evaluating multiplication: first evaluate the arguments `e1` and `e2`
+<2> Defines the case for evaluating multiplication: First evaluate the arguments `e1` and `e2`
     and return the multiplication of their values.
 <3> Defines the case for evaluating addition: first evaluate the arguments `e1` and `e2`
     and return the addition of their values.